Everything is quiet at Cimarron. Nobody has been killed in three days.

 Reverend Tolby was shot near Clear Creek in 1875.
 His murder was one of the initial instigators of the Colfax County War.
 His tombstone has been replaced with a new one, but the original tombstone can be seen at the St. James Hotel.

-Sitting about a half-mile west of the St. James Hotel is an old grave which is said to possibly be that of Cruz Vega, who was killed by Clay Allison and a lynch mob on October 30, 1875.
+Sitting about a half-mile west of the St. James Hotel is an old grave that is said to possibly be that of Cruz Vega, who was killed by Clay Allison and a lynch mob on October 30, 1875.

 Today, Cimarron is a quaint mountain community that is called home to about 900 people.